Scripture: John 21:1-14

 25 Save us, we beseech you, O LORD!
 O LORD, we beseech you, give us success!

 26 Blessed be he who enters in the name of the LORD!
 We bless you from the house of the LORD.

 27 The LORD is God, and he has given us light.
 Bind the festal procession with branches, up to the horns of the altar!

-A Daily Quote for Lent: Christ died that you might live, by Augustine of Hippo, 430-543 A.D.
+Daily Quote for Easter Week: Resurrected Bodies, by Augustine of Hippo, 430-543 A.D.